responseinformationsdesign/sf_event_mgt/Documentation/Faq/Index.rst

 Note, that you have to set the pageUid to a page with the detail view plugin.

-Why does the next/previous month links not work for the calendar view ?
+Why does the next/previous month links not work for the calendar view?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The next/presious links use the ``overwriteDemand`` feature, which by default is disabled.
 Make sure you have